welldigital/prototype-kit/README.md

 ## Credit

-We are standing on the shoulders of our friends at The [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) by extending the [gov.uk prototype kit](https://govuk-prototype-kit.herokuapp.com/docs/about) which has been developed over a number of years.
+We are standing on the shoulders of our friends at The [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) by extending the [gov.uk prototype kit](https://govuk-prototype-kit.herokuapp.com/docs/about) which they have developed over a number of years.

 They have done the hard work to make it simple, at Well Digital we share their belief that [making things open, makes them better](https://www.gov.uk/design-principles#tenth).
 We intend to contribute back to the GOV.UK Prototype Kit as we use it here at [Well Digital](http://digital.well.co.uk).